 BLD-SS is a Kinect dataset that contains gestures recorded under various degradations.
 Data is provided in two forms: unprocessed skeletal joint coordinates and depth maps.
 This dataset was used to compare the performance of silhouette and skeletal features in “real-world” scenarios .

 BLD-PBD is a Kinect dataset that contains gestures across two sessions.
 In the first session, users recorded gestures under normal conditions.
 In the second session, users were matched to attack targets and were made to spoof another’s gestures.
 Data is provided as unprocessed skeletal joint coordinates.
 This dataset was used to evaluate the effects of user-specific posture, build and dynamics in the context of authentication .

-- J. Wu, J. Konrad, and P. Ishwar, “The Value of Multiple Viewpoints in Gesture-Based User Authentication,” in Proc.
-IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Workshop on Biometrics, Jun.
-2014.
+- J. Wu, J. Konrad, and P. Ishwar, “The value of multiple viewpoints in gesture-based user authentication,” in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Workshop on Biometrics, pp. 90-97, June 2014.